hegerdes/homepage/content/articles/2022/2022-02-working-effectively-2.md

 ---
 My math teacher always told me that mathematicians are lazy and so should we.
 Only do the minimal number of steps to reach your desired destination.
 Whether or not these steps are simple in themselves is another matter.
 But somehow this phrase stuck with me.

 *So here are my favorite shortcuts, scripts and tricks to get things done:*
+**Personal Favorite:** My favorite feature are the search shortcuts in the Browser ❤️
 ![VSCode](/img/blog/shortcut_meme.jpg)

 ---
 ### Automate